 But I heard of no architects outraged by these remarks.2 Perhaps, President Obama doesn’t speak exclusively for our profession – but it is actually encouraging that architects are having a stronger voice in society.3 The goal of this blog, and the goal of (good) architecture is to improve the design of the built environment, and encourage more livable, sustainable communities.
 Correspondingly, architects also deeply care about social stances and the welfare of all inhabitants of society.

-However, even though the outcome of recent events have left many stunned, it is often premature to be impetuous and act upon impulse.4 Maybe I am just too lazy to write on this timely topic, but it is often prudent to wait a couple months before imposing judgement on any perceived scandal.
+However, even though the outcome of recent events have left many stunned, it is often premature to be impetuous and act upon impulse.4 Maybe I am just too lazy to write on this timely topic, but it is often prudent to wait a couple months before you can realize the world is ending.